 Are you interested in becoming a Nebraska notary?
 Are you interested in generating extra income, starting your own Nebraska notary business, adding a notary title to your resume, or helping people in your community?
 The state of Nebraska appoints notaries to serve the public as unbiased impartial witnesses to document signing.
 Becoming a notary in Nebraska is a straightforward process, and as long as you meet the eligibility requirements listed below, you can apply to become a Nebraska notary.
 The American Association of Notaries has been helping individuals become notaries since 1994.

 - The process to become a Nebraska notary

-To become a notary in Nebraska, a notary applicant must meet all of the following requirements:
+To become a Nebraska notary public, a notary applicant must meet the following requirements:

-- Be a resident of State of Nebraska or a person who resides in a state that borders Nebraska if such person is employed in or has a regular place of work or business in Nebraska
+- Be a resident of Nebraska, or a person who resides in a state that borders Nebraska if such person is employed in or has a regular place of work or business in Nebraska.

-In order to become a Nebraska notary and receive a Nebraska notary public commission, a notary applicant must:
+To become a Nebraska notary public, a notary applicant must:

 Can a non-resident become a notary in Nebraska?

 Yes.
 A non-resident may apply to become a Nebraska notary public (NRS §64-101 and 433 NAC 6.004.05).
 A non-resident must:

 - Reside in one of the following states bordering Nebraska: Colorado, Iowa, Kansas, Missouri, South Dakota, or Wyoming.